 TMT Early-Career Initiative (TECI)

-The components of TECI are:
+Components of TECI

-Visit or internship: Teams that are remotely collaborating on a TECI project after the workshop may apply for a visit or internship at a TMT site, supporting the advancement of the project.
+Teams that are remotely collaborating on a TECI project after the workshop may apply for a visit or internship at a TMT site, supporting the advancement of the project.
 The duration of stay can be a short visit of a few weeks, or longer and more like an internship, and will depend upon the project, availability of project consultants and participants, and costs.

 Participants in TECI gain skills and direct engagement in TMT that will initiate further involvement in TMT, as well as build career qualifications for other projects similar to TMT.